mvadari/XRPL-Standards/xls-transaction-auth.md

 Given the overlap in functionality, the `NFTokenMinter` field could potentially be deprecated in the future.

+### B.2: Can a blackholed account have some permissions set?

+Yes, in certain cases.
+For example, an account could still be considered "blackholed" if it has the `AccountDomainSet` permission delegated, but not if it has the `SetRegularKey` permission delegated.

-### B.2.
-Why is the process of unauthorizing an account different between the `DepositPreauth` transaction and the `AccountPermissionSet` transaction?
+### B.3: Why is the process of unauthorizing an account different between the `DepositPreauth` transaction and the `AccountPermissionSet` transaction?

 The `DepositPreauth` transaction has an `Unauthorize` field.
 It seemed more confusing to use such a paradigm here, but it can be changed if there are strong objections.